hazelnutcloud/ery/memory-bank/progress.md

 - ✅ **Safety Limits**: Max 10 iterations and 30-second timeout to prevent infinite loops
 - ✅ **Enhanced Logging**: Tracks loop iterations and conversation message count
 - ✅ **Updated System Prompt**: Clear instructions that AI must use tools for all communication

+### AI Context & Tool Refactoring (Just Completed!)
+- ✅ **Bot Message Context**: Bot messages now included in conversation history as "assistant" role
+- ✅ **Enhanced Send Message Tool**: Replaced `reply` boolean with `replyToMessageId` for precise message targeting
+- ✅ **Flexible Reply System**: AI can now reply to any specific message by ID instead of only trigger message
+- ✅ **Chronological Context**: All messages (user and bot) properly ordered and formatted for AI
+- ✅ **Build Verification**: All changes compile successfully and maintain type safety
+- ✅ **Memory Bank Updated**: Documentation reflects the latest architectural improvements